MarcoWorms/react-payment-card-component/README.md

 ### Styling

-The CSS files to manage the banks styles are under `./src/components/PaymentCard/styles`, where each bank need to have its own file under the  `banks` folder and to have it imported in the main `./src/components/PaymentCard/styles/index.css` file.
+The CSS files to manage the banks styles are under `./src/components/PaymentCard/styles`, where each bank needs its own file under the  `banks` folder and have it imported in the main `./src/components/PaymentCard/styles/index.css` file.

 To add a new style, remember to create classes following the pattern: **_bankName_-_cardType_**: